-The School District has hired a new Chief Financial Officer to oversee the accounting procedures and ensure that internal controls are in place.
+The finance officer will review the accounting procedures and ensure that internal controls are in place.
 In addition, the School District will review the current accounting procedures and controls and will implement procedures to help strengthen the internal controls.

 PRIOR YEAR FEDERAL AWARD FINDINGS AND QUESTIONED COSTS